-The leader was Pope Shenouda III and he died on Saturday in Cairo after 40 years on throne, aged 88.
+Their leader was Pope Shenouda III and he died on Saturday in Cairo after 40 years on throne, aged 88.
 Shenouda will be buried at St Bishoy Monastery of Wadi al-Natrun in the Nile Delta, where he spent time in exile.
 President Anwar Sadat banished Shenouda to the Monastery in 1981 after he criticised the Sadat government.
 Shenouda was an outspoken critic and a thorn in Sadat’s side.
 He berated him over his handling of an Islamic insurgency in the 1970s and Egypt’s 1979 peace treaty with Israel.

 Shenouda was the 117th pope of the Coptic Orthodox Church of Alexandria.
 Tradition says the Church was founded by St Mark but its history is traced back to the Council of Chalcedon in 451.
 The ‘Chalcedonian Definition’ defined Jesus as having a separate manhood and godhood.
 Still central canon to the Catholics and most Orthodox Churches, it was rejected by Alexandria.
-It was also in Alexandria where the concept of a “pope” first developed, long before Rome stole the idea.
-Deriving from the Greek word πάππας (pappas), the first man to carry the title was Patriarch of Alexandria, Pope Heracleus who died in 249.
+It in Alexandria where the concept of a “pope” first developed, long before Rome stole the idea.
+Deriving from the Greek word πάππας (pappas), the first man with the title was Patriarch of Alexandria, Pope Heracleus who died in 249.

 In 451, the Egyptian population followed Pope Dioscorus in rejecting Chalcedon and the Coptic Church was born.
-Coptic was the language they spoke, grammatically close to the hieroglyphic Late Egyptian.
+Coptic was the language they spoke, grammatically close to hieroglyphic Late Egyptian.
 The Copts were hated by the Byzantines who saw them as heretics.
 There was a brief interregnum of Persian conquest by the Sassanids before the Muslims conquered Egypt in 642.
 The religion was left undisturbed on condition they pay Jizya to the new rulers.
 The new tax slowly took its toll though conversion to Sunni Islam would take three centuries.